andrewthegr8/Term-Project-ME-405/docs/source/hardware.rst

    :align: center

-Developed by **Dr. John Ridgely** (Cal Poly), the Shoe of Brian attaches directly to the Nucleo-64 and provides:
+Developed by **Dr. John Ridgely** (Cal Poly), the Shoe of Brian attaches directly to the Nucleo-64 and provides a reliable programming/debugging interface for MicroPython.

-- Micro-USB interface for **REPL** and **filesystem** access
+- Mini-USB interface for **REPL** and **filesystem** access
 - Power routing and additional convenience wiring
-- A reliable programming/debugging interface for MicroPython

 This board greatly simplifies program upload and debugging during development.

----

 Romi Chassis Kit
 ----------------